ashutoshmjain/gita/src/mathuraChap11.md

 >
 > Tejasvi Naav[au]-Adhiitam-Astu Maa Vidvissaavahai |

-May we two Move Together,  May we two Relish  Together ;
+May we two Move Together,

+May we two Relish  Together ;

-May we indulge in our objectives with Vigor , May we never doubt or  be jealous of each other.
+May we indulge in our objectives with Vigor ,

+May we never doubt or be jealous of each other.

 ## 11.4

 `Dev` was a divine gift from river `Ganga`.
 At an early age he understood the intricacies of motion of water.
 The last of eight brothers, all of whom dedicated their lives to improve peoples' lives.
 Two of them were sent to the North by `Ganga` to create a map of Ganges and its tributaries.
 Other two went South East where Ganges meets the ocean.
-They too had the similar goal — charter Ganges path to the ocean. `Ganga` wanted complete picture of Ganges — from the mountains of her birth to the ocean of it's salvage.
+They too had the similar goal — charter Ganges path to the ocean. `Ganga` wanted complete picture of the Ganges — from the mountains of her birth to the ocean of it's salvage.
 Brothers coordinated their work through pigeons to draw one comprehensive map of river system that makes the most fertile plains of North India.

 >> The hyperbole is that `Ganga` threw her first seven kids back into the Ganges, which is not entirely wrong because they did serve their lives to the cause of the mighty river.

 Fifth brother worked on setting up bridges on Ganges.
 Sixth worked on techniques to move the boats and tree logs upstream through a system of water locks.
-Seventh on making levies for low-lying villages where flood caused havoc in rainy seasons.
+Seventh on making levies for low-lying villages where floods caused havoc in rainy seasons.

 Having learnt from all his brothers, who had dedicated their lives to Ganges, the youngest `Dev` pulled the biggest of all engineering feats at a young age.
 He built a dam and changed the direction of Ganges such that more people could get help from the waters.
 During rainy seasons, the dam could be opened to let the water flow in two streams.
 People thought he was the water bender.
 They named him `Ganga-putra` —  Son of `Ganges` — the river. `Dev's` life mission was to stay true to the kingdom and it's people.
 A vow that he carried till his last breath.